cesletter/book/docs/bom/README.md

   after="...the Lamanites, and they are **among the** ancestors of the American Indians" />

-___UPDATE___: The Church conceded in its January 2014 [Book of Mormon and DNA Studies](https://www.cesletter.org/bom/12) essay that the majority of Native Americans carry largely Asian DNA.
+<strong class="text-red">UPDATE:</strong> The Church conceded in its January 2014 [Book of Mormon and DNA Studies](https://www.cesletter.org/bom/12) essay that the majority of Native Americans carry largely Asian DNA.
 The Church, through this essay, makes a major shift in narrative from its past dominant narrative and claims of the origins of the Native American Indians.

-## 5
+## Anachronisms

-Anachronisms: Horses, cattle, oxen, sheep, swine, goats, elephants, wheels, chariots, wheat, silk, steel, and iron [did not exist in pre-Columbian America](https://www.cesletter.org/bom/13) during Book of Mormon times.
+Horses, cattle, oxen, sheep, swine, goats, elephants, wheels, chariots, wheat, silk, steel, and iron [did not exist in pre-Columbian America](https://www.cesletter.org/bom/13) during Book of Mormon times.
 Why are these things mentioned in the Book of Mormon as being made available in the Americas between 2200 BC - 421 AD?

 Unofficial apologists claim victories in some of these items but closer inspection reveals significant problems.
 It has been documented that apologists have manipulated wording so that steel is not steel, sheep become never-domesticated bighorn sheep, horses become tapirs, etc.

-## 6
+## Archaeology

-Archaeology: There is absolutely [no archaeological evidence](https://www.cesletter.org/bom/14) to directly support the Book of Mormon or the Nephites and Lamanites, who were supposed to have numbered in the millions.
+There is absolutely [no archaeological evidence](https://www.cesletter.org/bom/14) to directly support the Book of Mormon or the Nephites and Lamanites, who were supposed to have numbered in the millions.
 This is one of the reasons why unofficial apologists have developed the [Limited Geography Model](https://www.cesletter.org/bom/15) (it happened in Central or South America) and claim that the Hill Cumorah mentioned as the final battle of the Nephites is not in Palmyra, New York but is elsewhere.
 This is in direct contradiction to what Joseph Smith and [other prophets have taught](https://www.cesletter.org/bom/16).
 It also makes little sense in light of the Church’s visitor’s center near the Hill Cumorah in New York and the annual Church-sponsored Hill Cumorah pageants.

 We read about two major war battles that took place at the Hill Cumorah (Ramah to the Jaredites) with deaths numbering in the tens of thousands – the last battle between Lamanites and Nephites around 400 AD claimed at least 230,000 deaths on the Nephite side alone.
 No bones, hair, chariots, swords, armor, or any other evidence of a battle whatsoever has been found at this site.
 John E. Clark, director of BYU’s archaeological organization, wrote in the [Journal of Book of Mormon Studies](https://www.cesletter.org/bom/17):